Solar deity: Solar myth

 Three theories exercised great influence on nineteenth and early twentieth century mythography.
 The theories were the "solar mythology" of Alvin Boyd Kuhn and Max Müller, the tree worship of Mannhardt, and the totemism of J. F. McLennan.

 Müller's "solar mythology" was born from the study of Indo-European languages.
 Of them, Müller believed Archaic Sanskrit was the closest to the language spoken by the Aryans.
 Using the Sanskrit names for deities as a base, he applied Grimm's law to names for similar deities from different Indo-European groups to compare their etymological relationships to one another.
 In the comparison, Müller saw the similarities between the names and used these etymological similarities to explain the similarities between their roles as deities.
 Through the study, Müller concluded that the Sun having many different names led to the creation of multiple solar deities and their mythologies that were passed down from one group to another.

 R. F. Littledale criticized the Sun myth theory, pointing out that by his own principles, Max Müller was himself only a solar myth.
 Alfred Lyall delivered another attack on the same theory's assumption that tribal gods and heroes, such as those of Homer, were only reflections of the Sun myth by proving that the gods of certain Rajput clans were actual warriors who founded the clans a few centuries ago, and were the ancestors of the present chieftains.

-Solar vessels and Sun chariots
+Solar vessels and chariots

+Solar boats

 The Sun was sometimes envisioned as traveling through the sky in a boat.
 A prominent example is the solar barque used by Ra in ancient Egyptian mythology.
 The Neolithic concept of a "solar barge" (also "solar bark", "solar barque", "solar boat" and "sun boat", a mythological representation of the Sun riding in a boat) is found in the later myths of ancient Egypt, with Ra and Horus.
 Several Egyptian kings were buried with ships that may have been intended to symbolize the solar barque, including the Khufu ship that was buried at the foot of the Great Pyramid of Giza.

+Solar boats and similar vessels also appear in Indo-European mythologies, such as a 'hundred-oared ship' of Surya in the Rig Veda, the golden boat of Saulė in Baltic mythology, and the golden bowl of Helios in Greek mythology.
+Numerous depictions of solar boats are known from the Bronze Age in Europe.
+Possible solar boat depictions have also been identified in Neolithic petroglyphs from the Megalithic culture in western Europe, and in Mesolithic petroglyphs from northern Europe.